 We had an extra treat when we arrived and saw people swimming there!
 After walking in the heat it was time for a quick dip to cool off.

 Sunrise at Bunker Bay & Bunkers Beach House

-We’d planned on getting up early (4:30am to be precise!) to watch the sunrise at Dunsborough Beach, but on advice from a friend from Perth that we bumped into, decided to head to Bunker Bay instead, particularly as she’d recommended breakfast at Bunkers Beach House.
+We’d planned on getting up early (4:30am to be precise) to watch the sunrise at Dunsborough Beach, but on advice from a friend, decided to head to Bunker Bay instead and have breakfast at Bunkers Beach House.